calc_stats

 model predictions and/or observed data.
 Supported statistics include

-Conditional Accuracy Functions (CAFs), Quantiles, Delta Functions, and Fit
+Functions (CAFs), Quantiles, Delta Functions, and fit statistics.
+Results can

 Usage